Richard-Taylor23/TheaProcess/index.md

 - injection blue (Lantus) pen.
 - 25g of carbs or less.
 No wait to eat.

+## What dosage gets used?
+- Supper is always 4 units of Lantus.
+- The 3 other meals need to be worked out based on carbs and exercise.

 ## What is a finger pricker?
 The finger pricker is used to draw blood from a finger.
 It contains a drum of 6 lancets and a fresh one should be used each time.
 You can click through the lancets by flicking the switch backwards and forwards.
 There is a depth setting at the bottom that should be at 2.5.